 This week is about warming up, loosening up, and starting to release those old habits that have kept us stuck in attempting to be realistic when we want to be more expressive.
 It’s about building confidence with simple and fun exercises, and an exploration of marks and materials.

 We explore the figure and portraiture this week.
 Rather than trying to create likenesses, however, we come at it from a much more expressive, loose angle.
 You can see just from the figure paintings below that although we’re all doing the same exercises, already there is a distinctness to each student’s work.

 This week we go en plein air, weather and circumstances permitting, and take our inspiration from the landscape.
 We look at painting the view through a window – a device used by many artists – as well as creating abstractified landscapes and, as we do every week, looking at the work of artists in this area in a slideshow.

 ‘Things’ being still life. :) And we’ll also push it into full abstraction, looking at how to make paintings that ‘work’ with no or few recognisable elements.

 “I NEVER have confidence doing art straight from my head…but am breaking lots of barriers and fears here doing this awesome course.”

 It never ceases to amaze and delight me how with just a little structure, a lot of encouragement, and the willingness to experiment, discoveries can be made, and diverse and richly expressive art can come to life.
 We all have something unique to say, and it’s totally possible – and not as hard as you think – to find your way of saying it.

-If you’re at a point on your artist’s path where you feel you could benefit from some guidance to expand on what’s uniquely ‘you’ about your art, Abstractify is an instant access course.
-When you register you can start at any time and take it at your own pace.
-You’ll be invited to join my private Facebook group so you don’t have to do it in isolation.
+If you’re at a point on your artist’s path where you feel you could benefit from some guidance to expand on what’s uniquely ‘you’ about your art, Abstractify might be for you.
+If it’s not currently open for registration, you can sign up on the info page to receive an email alert when that next happens.
 Find the full details by clicking on the image.